filak/IIPImage-on-Windows/README.md

 # IIPImage on Windows
 Build [IIPImage server](https://github.com/ruven/iipsrv) and install it with Apache on Windows

-For feedback plase use [Issues](https://github.com/filak/IIPImage-on-Windows/issues).
+For feedback please use the [Issues](https://github.com/filak/IIPImage-on-Windows/issues).

 ## Install VS 2017 Community
 https://visualstudio.microsoft.com/cs/vs/older-downloads/